Sarojshah1/skillwave-web_project/README.md

 SkillWave is a comprehensive e-learning platform that connects students with tutors through interactive courses, study groups, and community features.
 Built with modern React technologies, it provides a seamless learning experience with real-time collaboration capabilities including **WebRTC video calling**.

-> **This project was developed as a Semester 5 college project by Saroj Kumar Sah, a BSc (Hons) Computing student at Softwarica College of IT and E-Commerce, affiliated to Coventry University.**

 ### Key Highlights
 - **Multi-role Platform**: Separate interfaces for students and tutors